BrunoZell/CollectiveIntelligence/overview.md

 The _Ask Pool_ is a collection of user-defined Asks, which claim desired and undesired properties of the shared representation of the world.

 The _Collective Strategy_ is the aggregate of every users individual strategy, declaring what each user will do under which circumstances.
 A strategy is defined as an ordered list of conditional action, essentially stating _"I do this if I observe that"_.

+## Domain Models

+Domain Models are packages of ideas to communicate how one may think about the world.
+It allows the unambiguous sharing of assumptions about how the world works, and enables reproducable automatic reasoning.
+They specify:

+- A set of observations one could make, defined by the imperative behavior of _Observers_ which source sensory information from a network connection.
+- A set of actions one could take
+- A causal model of assumed behavior to reason backwards from observations, and forwards from actions
+- A semantic query interface that specifies latent (unobservable) variables of the represented external system to allow the construction of custom queries to answer questions about a given representation of the world.

 ## Network Consensus State